 Movements often shatter the bedrock along a fault during repeated earthquakes.
 Streams or glaciers easily erode broken-up rock along fault lines, producing distinctive linear valleys.
 Fault movement can also offset landscape features, and streams may develop right-angle bends where they cross faults.

 Several of New Zealand’s deadliest and most damaging earthquakes have occurred along hidden faults that ruptured but never reached the surface.
 Earthquake activity and the broad rise or fall of an area may, however, indicate their presence.
 For example, the devastating Hawke’s Bay (Napier) earthquake on 3 February 1931 killed 256 people.
 The coastal area around Napier was uplifted by about two metres, but the exact location of the fault that caused that quake is still unknown.
-Movement along hidden faults beneath part of the Port Hills and the southern edge of Christchurch caused the 22 February 2011 earthquake.
+Movement along hidden faults beneath part of the Port Hills and the southern edge of Christchurch caused the 22 February 2011 earthquake which killed 185 people.
 Parts of eastern Christchurch subsided slightly, making the area more prone to flooding.

 To estimate the likelihood of future earthquakes along a given section of a fault, scientists must determine how often, on average, earthquakes have occurred there in the past, and the date of the last movement.

 Several methods are used to establish the dates of past earthquakes and to estimate the amount of movement that occurred then.
 Fault movement may block streams, creating depressions and ponds where sediment and vegetation can build up.
 Earthquakes often trigger small slips and larger landslides that bury vegetation, and strip trees and soil from hillsides.
 Trenches dug across faults often reveal buried plant material that can be dated using radiocarbon techniques, while tree rings will reveal the number of years since new stands of trees began to grow again on landslide-scarred hillsides.